Feature counties - Royal Welsh

 Royal Welsh Showground, Llanelwedd, Builth Wells, Powys.
 LD2 3SY

-We look forward to seeing you at the next Smallholding & Countryside Festival on 20th and 21st May 2023.
+We look forward to seeing you at the next Spring Festival on 16th & 17th May 2026.

 SHOWGROUND